This post may contain affiliate links. For more information, please read the full disclosure policy here.

 - The Hive does delicious kebabs.
 Like so delicious I still think about them!

-- Over the Moon was a really cool space with lots of different items on the menu.
+- Over the Moon was a cool space with many different items on the menu.
 This includes Oreo waffles for breakfast and nasi goreng for lunch.

 Is Sanur in Bali worth visiting?